Modern Foreign Languages

 Our vision in the Modern Foreign Languages department at Kirkby High School is for all language learners to develop the skills and confidence to become ‘World Citizens’, belonging to a multicultural and mutually respectful world.
 We aim to support students to understand other countries and cultures so that they can be more open and adaptable to new experiences.
 Ultimately, we want our students to have a love of languages, and aim to achieve this by encouraging a linguistic curiosity and a motivation to explore and respect other cultures and people.
 We will attempt to inspire all students through collaboration, support and the modelling of good practice.

-Students are taught Spanish in KS3 in sets.
+Students in Years 7 and 8 are taught Spanish in mixed ability classes whilst year 9 are taught in sets based on ability.
 Year 7 receive 1 hour of Spanish per week and years 8 and 9 receive two hours of Spanish.
 Students at KS3 are set weekly homework on Class Charts.
 This is often in the form of learning key words and grammatical concepts from a knowledge organiser.
 Assessments are completed at the end of each term for the current topic and feedback issued.
 Significant pieces of work, completed in books, is marked regularly throughout each half-term.
-Feedback is given and as well as opportunities for students to improve their work.
+Feedback is given as well as opportunities for students to improve their work.

-At Key Stage 4 French and Spanish are taught as a GCSE option subject and are counted towards the English Baccalaureate.
-Students that opt to take French or Spanish in Key Stage 4 have 3 hours a week and are working towards one GCSE qualification.
+At Key Stage 4 Spanish is taught as a GCSE option subject and is counted towards the English Baccalaureate.
+Students that opt to Spanish in Key Stage 4 have 3 hours a week and are working towards one GCSE qualification.
 They follow the AQA GCSE exam board.
 They will be awarded a grade 1-9 following their GCSE examinations in the summer of Year 11.
 Assessments, to track progress, are set regularly throughout each half term.
 Feedback is given based on GCSE exam criteria to highlight areas of strength and development throughout the course.

 Throughout their time at Kirkby High School, students are taught the following key skills: